 3. Protection of Client’s Data

-With the numerous security breaches being reported by businesses throughout the United States, it is crucial that companies take steps to prevent data breaches.
+With the numerous security breaches being reported by businesses throughout the United States, companies must take steps to prevent data breaches.
 Compliance when protecting consumer data is essential for companies to avoid legal issues.

 4. Distinguishing Between Employees and Independent Contractors